The Lazy Guide to Painting Furniture

 Believe me — I’ve looked into it.

-So my second choice was to just work with this bookshelf.
-It’s very sturdy and can hold a lot of heavy dishes, and the shelves are deeper than in most bookcases.
+It’s very sturdy and can hold a lot of heavy dishes, and the shelves are deeper than the ones most bookcases offer.
+That was important.

 This is what I came up with, and it only took 30 minutes: